 More presenters for the Junos are announced, Burton and Randy (pictured) add US dates, and Dan Mangan headlines the Ottawa Dragon Boat Festival free concert series.
 Also in the news are Music Publishers Canada, Pearl Jam, Music March for Music Therapy, Shirley Gnome, Split Enz, Nas, Festival of Beer, Coachella, The Treble, and farewell Keith Olsen and Charlie Baty.

 The award-winning country star will preside over the prestigious event, set for Saskatoon on March 14.
 An impressive performance lineup has also been announced.

-The Canadian Academy of Arts and Sciences (CARAS) and CBC have announced the next wave of artists set to perform at the 48th annual, staged at London’s Budweiser Gardens on March 17.
+The Canadian Academy of Recording Arts and Sciences (CARAS) and CBC today confirmed the final phase of artists set to perform at The 2020 Juno Awar

 Getting nominated for Canada’s most prestigious music awards show remains a big deal.
 At the media scrum in Toronto yesterday, we corralled many of the contenders for comment, including Digawolf (pictured).

 Alessia Cara's six nominations are followed by five reaped by Tory Lanez and three each for Alexandra Stréliski, Bryan Adams, bülow, Loud Luxury, NAV, and Shawn Mendes.

 Sloan (pictured) gives Navy Blues a deluxe reissue, voting opens for the 2019 Slaight Family Polaris Heritage Prize, and the Junos revamp the Indigenous music category.
 Also in the news are The Garrison, the Cobalt Prize, Ed Roman, Royal Wood, Don Breithaupt, and farewell Barrie Masters and Kim Shattuck.

 Submissions open today for eligible submissions with a deadline of October 18 for discounted early-bird entries and a final deadline no later than